gaboesquivel/gaboesquivel/readme.md

 I'm a full-stack software engineer with over 15 years of experience, specializing in web3 technologies since 2017.
 My background includes work on numerous blockchain projects, a decade with NodeJS and cloud platforms, as well as advanced expertise in containers, React, and TypeScript.

-I help companies develop software products and make technical decisions.
-I work with stakeholders and developers in the design and implementation of software applications, taking ideas from conception to production and ensuring successful execution.

-Blockchain, DeFi, NodeJS, Databases, Linux, Docker, Cloud, GraphQL, React, React Native

-Learn more on my website [gaboesquivel.com](https://gaboesquivel.com)
+Learn more on my website [gaboesquivel.com](https://gaboesquivel.com).

-Spoken languages: English, Spanish, Portuguese, and Italian.

 ------